 While there are still plenty of exceptions, many employers take proactive steps to try to conceal race discrimination.
 Most supervisors and managers are well aware of the fact that race, color, and national origin discrimination are unlawful.

 Sadly, prohibitive laws do not always prevent others from discriminating.
 Instead, they may simply try to come up with false or pretextual reasons to hide the fact that race discrimination occurred.
 Do not let employers get away with using pretextual (false) reasons to violate your rights.
-Get help from an experienced Columbus, OH race discrimination attorney.
+Get help from our experienced Columbus, OH race discrimination attorneys.

-At Coffman Legal, our Ohio employment law attorney has extensive experience handling the full range of race discriminations claims.
-If you believe you have been subjected to harassment or discrimination based on your race, color, or national origin, you should contact a Columbus race discrimination attorney immediately.
+At Coffman Legal, our Ohio employment law attorneys have extensive experience handling the full range of race discriminations claims.
+If you believe you have been subjected to harassment or discrimination based on your race, color, or national origin, you should contact our Columbus race discrimination attorneys immediately.

 For questions about race, color and national origin discrimination or harassment, contact us for a free consultation with our experienced Columbus race discrimination attorneys.
 You only have a limited amount of time to bring a race discrimination claim in Ohio.
 Act now to protect your rights.